People sometimes think the work they’re seeing is all I’ve ever done. So I’m sharing my journey here.

 I started really enjoying pastels, they were more of an extension of the charcoals I’d done.
 This pastel drawing of gourds is the first artwork I showed at a gallery.
 In 1995, Grace Chosey was kind enough to show this and a couple of other drawings.
 Nothing sold; I was devastated, and took it as a sign that I was hopeless.

 Also in 1995, I went to a weekend workshop taught by Diane Canfield-Bywaters.
 It was wonderful!
 I felt like an oddball because I hadn’t brought any paint, just pastels; I hated my paintings right then, hated brushes because they felt like an impediment.
-So I went around apologizing.
-But nobody cared.

 My early 30’s (State College, PA)